 By Stu Bristol

-Stu Bristol is a Master Maine Guide and Outdoor Writer.
-His columns and features have been published nationwide for nearly 60 years.
-Inducted into NE Wild Turkey Hunting Hall of Fame in 2019.
-He operates Orion Guide Service in Southern Maine and makes custom game calls at www.deadlyimpostergamecalls.com
+Stu Bristol is a Master Maine Hunting, Fishing and Tidewater Guide and Outdoor columnist.
+He is a former Vermont Game Warden.
+His columns and features have been printed nationwide for nearly 65 years.
+He was inducted into the New England Turkey Hunting Hall of Fame in 2019.
+He operates Orion Guide Service and is a game call maker, www.deadlyimpostergamecalls.com.

 For more articles about hunting, fishing and the great outdoors, be sure to subscribe to the Northwoods Sporting Journal.